Setting Up Secure Automation Workflows with n8n

 - Apply least privilege to all external credentials.
 Create API keys with scoped permissions, not root-level keys.

 - Use separate credentials per integration when possible.
-That limits blast radius if one key leaks.
+That limits the blast radius if one key leaks.

 - Lock down who can edit workflows.
 Treat edit rights as deployment rights.